 - Informing you of how you can vote in internal the elections of Momentum the unincorporated association or enjoy other benefits of membership

-4. Why we process your data
+5. The bases on which we process your data

 We process your data on the following bases: